albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 See :ref:`airport-diagram-legend` for details about the airport diagram.

-Airport labels and diagram features can be changed on options page :ref:`map-display-labels`.
+Airport labels and diagram features can be changed on options page :ref:`options-map-labels`.
 Disable all airport features except runways if you'd like to rely on the airport diagrams of the OpenStreetMap background map, for example.

 .. figure:: ../images/airportdiagram1.jpg